Class Notes

 If you've gotten a recent promotion, a major award, or have another milestone worth celebrating, share it with your fellow alumni!

 We know that there are countless stories to share (and we want to hear them!).
-As an alumni from the University of North Dakota, we want to be with you every step of the way as you reach your life's milestones.
+As an alum from the University of North Dakota, we want to be with you every step of the way as you reach your life's milestones.
 That's what it means to be #ForeverUND.

 If you have a quick note for classmates or a story to share in the UND Alumni Magazine, please submit a class note!